hunterh37/DicyaninSharePlay/README.md

 ### Basic Setup

-1. Add the SharePlay entitlement to your app's target
+1. Add the GroupActivities entitlement to your app's target
 2. Import the package in your app
 3. Use the provided views and managers